England | Scotland | Wales | Northern Ireland | Ireland

 The health visitor holds a regular clinic for weighing and general advice on any problems, they can be contacted on 0333 358 3328.

-We offer a complete family planning service including advice on contraception and emergency contraception (sometimes called the morning after pill), this is run by our Well Woman nurse by appointment only.
+We offer a complete family planning service including advice on contraception; this is run by our Well Woman nurse by appointment only.

 These are available for Insurance HGV and pre-employment purposes.
 A fee is charged based on the recommended published sale from the BMA.
 Please ask at reception.